Shewiiii/EQutilities/README.md

 ## AutoEQ an IEM to a chosen target
 ### With a preset (recommended)
 1. Open the `preset` folder, then `betterAutoEQ`.
-2. Select the folder corresponding to the target you want (you should use JM-1 for IEMs, and 5128 for headphones).
+2. Select the folder corresponding to the target you want.
 3. Select the folder corresponding to the EQ format you want (if you are using Peace or another parametric EQ software, select `Parametric`, if you are using HQPlayer, select `IIR`).
 4. Download the file of the IEM you want to EQ.
 5. Import the file (or copy the values if Parametric) in your EQ app.